nighaaaaal/useless_project_temp/README.md

 ## Files

-* `main.py` — Main application (the code you provided).
+* `Chirikku_Kutta.py` — Main application (the code you provided).
 * `README.md` — This file.
 * `snapshot_YYYYMMDD_HHMMSS.png` — Generated on successful challenge (saved beside the script).

 ---

 ## Installation
+1.Install Python 3.10.11.
+If you don't have this specific version, it's highly recommended to install it from the [official Python website](https://www.python.org/downloads/release/python-31011/) to ensure compatibility.

-1. Clone the repository or copy the files to your machine.
+2. Clone the repository or copy the files to your machine.

-2. (Optional) Create and activate a virtual environment:
+3. (Optional) Create and activate a virtual environment:

 ```bash
 python -m venv venv